Rafanfos/Rafanfos/README.md

 After I graduated, I was disappointed with my job and I have an opportunity to take a web development course.
 With that I learned HTML, CSS, JS, libraries and frameworks like react and typescript.

 Today, with all the knowledge that I have learned, I create my own projects, and participate in many others.
-Anyway, take a look and what I have done, and enjoy yourself.
+Anyway, take a look in what I have done, and enjoy yourself.